-After serving in World War 2, Korea, and Vietnam; the SS Victory has docked at Tampa where it serves as an immersive museum.
+After serving in World War II, Korea and Vietnam, the SS Victory has docked at Tampa where it serves as an immersive museum.

 Walk through the historic ship, past the former hospital beds, admire the weaponry, check out the lifeboats, and so much more.
 For history buffs, it’s one of the best things to do in Tampa.

-If you’re looking for things to do in Tampa for kids, Legoland will find its way to the top of your list!
+If you’re looking for things to do in Tampa for kids, Legoland can easily make its way to the top of your list!

-Aimed at kids aged 2-12 — but sure to be enjoyed by older kids as well — Legoland is packed with exciting rides and water features including Miniland USA where you can see the whole United States in one day!
+Aimed at kids aged 2 to 12 — but sure to be enjoyed by older kids as well — Legoland is packed with exciting rides and water features, including Miniland USA where you can see the whole United States in one day!

-35 – Go horseback riding at HorsePower for Kids & Animal Sanctuary
+40 – Go horse riding at HorsePower for Kids & Animal Sanctuary

 Although it began life as an abandoned gravel lot, the Straz Center is now a cultural hub for the performing arts, hosting everything from jazz and opera to Next Generation Ballet and contemporary musicals.

-37 – Shop & dine at Sparkman Wharf
+43 – Shop and dine at Sparkman Wharf

 On the spectacular Riverwalk, a host of great fashion shops await!

-Treat yourself at Joyful Notion or treat your pet at The Modern Paws; foodwise, there’s plenty of delightful eateries covering all sorts of cuisine, plus a popular beerhouse!
+Treat yourself at Joyful Notion or treat your pet at The Modern Paws.
+Foodwise, there are plenty of delightful eateries covering all sorts of cuisine, plus a popular beerhouse!

 The Amphitheatre is the largest concert-only stage in Tampa Bay.